How to Export Attachments from Jira Cloud Projects via REST API

 Summary

 This article provides a step-by-step guide on how to export all attachments from a single project in Jira Cloud by leveraging the Jira REST API.
-This method can be performed directly through API calls.
+You can perform this method directly through API calls.

 Diagnosis

-You need to download all attachments from issues within a specific project in Jira Cloud.
-This task can be accomplished using the Jira REST API.
+You need to download all attachments from work items within a specific project in Jira Cloud.
+Accomplish this task by using the Jira REST API.

 Cause